For updates the China border reopening and work visa application process please see this article.

-Schools across China re-open in May & June
+Schools across China re-opened in May & June 2020

-Life in China has returned to normal with schools, businesses and shops all open, albeit with safety measures in place, such as mask wearing and social distancing.
-Public schools, kindergartens and private language schools in provinces all over China have been open for face to face classes for some months now.
+Life in China has returned to normal with schools, businesses and shops all open, albeit with safety measures in place for some locations, such as mask wearing and social distancing.
+Public schools, kindergartens and private language schools in provinces all over China have been open for face to face classes for over a year now.

 On 12th March 2020 the Ministry of Education in China released their ‘Guidelines on COVID-19 Prevention and Control’ for kindergartens, primary, middle, and high schools, as well as higher education institutes.
 The guidelines contain basic information about COVID-19, steps schools must take to prepare for reopening, and regulations once students return to campus.